-We have recently written about the different methods of getting new email subscribers and looking after a mailing list.
+Getting new email subscribers and looking after your mailing list are undoubtedly key elements in carrying out winning email marketing campaigns.
 This time we will show you ten smart ways to segment your mailing list – how to be more targeted and, in turn, achieve better results with your email marketing campaigns.

 You don’t have to write a different email to every one of your subscribers (otherwise it wouldn’t be any different than using Gmail our Outlook), but you can do personalisation with tags instead.

 Another popular way to segment your mailing list is by age group.
 Depending on your product or service, you might want to create different email campaigns to try and meet the expectations of the different age groups of your clients or prospects.
 For example, use a slightly different tone of voice, a different email message, visual elements or even test different email deployment times.